 As it is larger than the other Greek islands, hiring a car and visiting multiple destinations in Crete is a must-do.

 Our children adored the food in Crete.
-Simple Greek salads, fresh bread and perfectly cooked meats suited them to a tee.
+Simple Greek salads, fresh bread, and perfectly cooked meats suited them to a tee.
 Crete also has lots of tourist attractions aimed at families such as water parks and aquariums.
 As it was our son’s birthday during our visit, we treated him to a day out at Dinosauria, a very exciting Dinosaur theme park for a 4-year-old!
 I would highly recommend Crete to any family looking at visiting Greece.
 I’ve been there twice and can’t wait to go back.
+Crete also makes for one of the best warm winter destinations in Europe.

 Contributed by Kirsty| Follow her on World for a Girl